adamjberg/devtails.xyz/_posts/randy/2022-07-10-car-trek-technology.md

      SECURITY
      CELLULAR & WIFI

 AM radio is not possible – but good riddance.
 FM radio is another story – one could expect it but you need to pay $500 to listen to free radio.
-Billionaires... they get you coming and going, then back up over you to make sure no more money falls out.
+Billionaires... they get you coming and going, then back up over you to make sure no more cash falls out.

 **DISTRACTED THRIVING**

 Just because we can do something does not always mean it is a good idea, such as telephoning and driving.
 Studies have shown that the act of simply talking on a phone (even if hands-free) is a significant distraction for a driver.

 Multitaskers at heart, we think that while we can see and hear multiple subjects at a time – but realistically the brain can only focus on one thing.

 Choose your focus carefully – even if only for self-defense.
 There are a sickening number of folks driving down the highway at full speed, but with head down looking at their phone.
-[Distracted driving](https://policyadvice.net/insurance/insights/distracted-driving-statistics) causes nearly one third as many deaths per year as drunk driving (~3,000 vs. 10,000).
+[Distracted driving](https://policyadvice.net/insurance/insights/distracted-driving-statistics) causes nearly one third as many deaths per year as drunk driving (~3,000 vs. 10,000 US ~2019).
 Off yourself away from my lane, thank you very much.

-I can admit to one possible character flaw – I love music.
-I love modern cabin multi-speaker systems, and I love music loud (not on your street though).
-Can one fully concentrate on the road while singing and tapping to the loved music at any volume?
+I can admit to one possible character flaw – I love music; the better the song, the louder.
+Can one fully concentrate on the road while singing and tapping to music at high volume?
 Probably not.
 While chances are slim, one day a critical horn honk from a neighboring car, emergency siren or train whistle may not be heard instead of that last swan song.

 **GLITCH IN THE PAY-TRICKS**

-Another ominous trend is that what used to be free is no longer; over-the-air broadcast options are being supplanted with "Premiums".
+Another ominous trend is that what used to be free is no longer; over-the-air broadcast options are being supplanted with "Premiums."
 Every product needs an account and a subscription, which really means YOU are the product, and maybe dumb enough to pay a privilege fee for the rest of your life.

-Forced monetization is a curse across the electronic communication spectrum, but you can just say no if you wish to remain in the last century.
+Forced monetization is a curse across the electronic communications spectrum, but you CAN just say no if you wish to remain in the last century.

 **CONNECTED TO THE ENDS**

 The hardware/software value ratio to the automobile has flipped - gone soft.
-No car this century was designed without software, got to the assembly line without programming, or was marketed to a customer without coding, or without computer bits guiding delivery.
+No car this century was designed without software, got to the assembly line without programming, was marketed to a customer without coding, or shipped without computer bits guiding delivery.

-Technology in the dash is among the top considerations in a modern day vehicle purchase.
+While innovations in power and styling have hit a padded wall, technology in the padded dash is among the top considerations in a modern day vehicle purchase.
 Volks want their Wagon connected and powered.
 Customer demand is surely what drives automakers to a new level of "stereo" wars.

 **SLEEPER CAR TECH**

-Buick is running a 2022 ad campaign featuring their new in-car voice-activated search, with the older lead actor mis-calling his own car's brand by an Amazon brand: Alexa.
+Buick is running a 2022 ad campaign this season featuring their new in-car voice-activated search.
+The older lead actor mis-calls his own car's brand by an Amazon brand: Alexa.
 The message is an insult trifecta – to Buick's own brand, to their target customers, and to our intelligence.

-     "Alexa: Is this the best Buick can do?""
+     "Alexa: Is this the best Buick can do?"

      "ummm"

-     "Buick: I mean Alexa: please change driving directions to the nearest Tesla dealer."
+     "Buick: I mean Alexa:
+      please change driving directions
+      to the nearest Tesla dealer."

-All joking while being serious aside, if I am ever homeless, I would make sure my last possession was a Tesla, not a Buick (except for a 1954 Skylark).
-That way, it would be comforting to live on the street with your fingers on the dash and pulse on the world.
+All joking while being serious aside, if Apocalypse comes early and I am homeless, I would make sure my last possession was a Tesla, not a Buick (except for a 1954 Skylark).
+That way, it would be comforting to live on the street with fingers on the dash and pulse on the world.

 Music just loud enough to not disturb the neighbors.